Recov-Vision: Linking Street View Imagery and Vision-Language Models for Post-Disaster Recovery: Methodology

 \subsection{VLM prompting strategy}

-The proposed building occupancy assessment in this work employs vision-language models to analyze the rectified facade images from the pre-processing pipeline.
+The proposed building occupancy assessment employs vision-language models to analyze the rectified facade images from the pre-processing pipeline.
 Two distinct strategies are implemented and compared: a single-stage vision-only approach and a two-stage vision-reasoning pipeline (Figure~\ref{fig:vlm-workflow}).

 The first strategy, which serves as a baseline, applies a fixed-count rule over eight risk indicators (all schema fields except \texttt{vehicle\_presence}).
 Let $r$ denote the number of risk indicators that are \texttt{true}, and let $v{=}1$ if a curbside vehicle is visible (\texttt{vehicle\_presence=true}) and $0$ otherwise.
 The decision policy implemented in code is equivalent to